beluga02/Staggering_matrix/README.md

 # Gauss-Elimination
-Using the Gauss Elimintation to solve a matrix.
+Using the Gauss Elimination to solve a linear system.
 The program was done using Python.